 At night, I use the charged power bank to power my kindle, phone, camera and other small devices.

 Regarding my solar panels, I would like to clarify a few things

 - Charging of small devices do not take up as much energy as compared to other large appliances such as TV, dryer, Aircon etc.

 - I was not asked by the authorities to remove my solar panels.
 They are not illegal.

 - We bought our solar panel here.
 However, I am not saying that this is the best one out there in the market.
-It is simply the one which my husband bought.
+It is simply the one which we bought.

 7. Other environmental tips for an eco-friendly home